 In January 2017, the FASB issued ASU 2017-04 (ASU 2017-04): Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment.
 ASU 2017-04 eliminates step two of the goodwill impairment test and specifies that goodwill impairment should be measured by comparing the fair value of a reporting unit with its carrying amount.
 Additionally, the amount of goodwill allocated to each reporting unit with a zero or negative carrying amount of net assets should be disclosed.
 ASU 2017-04 is effective for annual or interim goodwill impairment tests performed in fiscal years beginning after December 15, 2019, and early adoption is permitted.
-The Company does not expect that this new guidance will have a material impact on the Company's consolidated financial statements.
+Adoption of this new guidance did not have a material impact on the Company's consolidated financial statements.

 NOTE 3:- BUSINESS COMBINATION, SIGNIFICANT TRANSACTION AND SALE OF BUSINESS a.
-On June 30, 2019, the Company acquired a 100% interest in NetEffects Inc ("NetEffects"), a U.S.-based services company, specializes in IT staffing and recruiting, for a total consideration of \$ 12,500, of which \$ 9,400 was paid upon closing and the remaining \$ 3,100 will be paid in three installments in the first, second and third closing day anniversary.
+On May 7, 2020, the Company acquired Aptonet Inc ("Aptonet"), a U.S.-based services company, specializes in IT staffing and recruiting, for a total consideration of \$ 4,663, of which \$ 3,663 was paid upon closing and the remaining \$ 1,000 will be paid in two installments, 6 and 12 months following the closing date.
 Acquisition related costs were immaterial.
-Unaudited pro forma condensed results of operations for the years ended December 31, 2018 and 2019 were not presented, since the acquisition is immaterial.
+Unaudited pro forma condensed results of operations for the years ended December 31, 2019 and 2020 were not presented, since the acquisition was not material.
 The acquisition was accounted for by the purchase method.